 - Each year, hydrogen and fuel cell projects funded by DOE's Hydrogen and Fuel Cells Program are reviewed for their merit during an Annual Merit Review and Peer Evaluation Meeting.
-View posters and presentations from the latest meeting.
+View presentations from the latest meeting.

 - Results from the Annual Merit Review are published annually in the Annual Merit Review and Peer Evaluation Report.

 - The Annual Progress Report summarizes the year's hydrogen and fuel cell R&D and analysis activities and accomplishments.

 Research Plans and Roadmaps

 - Hydrogen and Fuel Cell Technologies Office Multi-Year Research, Development, and Demonstration Plan—Storage Section

 - Target Explanation Document: Onboard Hydrogen Storage for Light-Duty Fuel Cell Vehicles

 - DOE Technical Targets for Onboard Hydrogen Storage for Light-Duty Vehicles